reflex-dev/reflex-web/README.md

 A public repository which contains the source code of the reflex.dev website.

-- It's built with [Reflex](https://reflex.dev/), a Python web framework.
+- It's built with [Reflex](https://reflex.dev/), a framework to build web apps in pure Python.
 - You can find everything related to Reflex at [reflex.dev](https://reflex.dev/).

 ## About Reflex

-Reflex.dev is a groundbreaking web development framework that empowers Python developers to seamlessly create web apps without the nuances of traditional frontend tools.
+Reflex is a full-stack web framework that allows developers to build their app in pure Python, and deploy with a single command.
 Its open-source core framework ensures flexibility for projects of any scale.
 Explore the future of web development at [reflex.dev](https://reflex.dev/).

 ## Requirements